 Not having to pay any account maintenance fees means you don’t lose any of your interest income to fees.

 Credit Karma partners with over 800 banks so you can have up to $5 million in FDIC-insured bank accounts.
 Only your first $250,000 in deposits qualify for FDIC-insurance at each bank.
 If you happen to have more cash than this, you will need to open accounts at different banks to insure every dollar.

 Credit Karma is a legit way to track your credit score.
-Their free identity monitoring, their online tax preparation, and their high-yield savings are also industry-leading.
+Their free identity monitoring, online tax preparation, and high-yield savings are also industry-leading.
 Unless you have a complex personal situation, you can probably use some of their many features to simplify your life.
 You may also reduce your monthly expenses in the process.